eilvelia/tdl/packages/prebuilt-tdlib/README.md

 `npm install prebuilt-tdlib@td-1.8.0` for TDLib v1.8.0.
 This will automatically install the needed version of `prebuilt-tdlib`.

-Additionaly, TDLib's versioning is weird, and some of the `prebuilt-tdlib` releases are not connected to a specific tag release in the TDLib repository.
+Additionaly, TDLib's releasing process is weird, and most of the `prebuilt-tdlib` releases are not connected to a specific tag release in the TDLib repository.

 The releases of the `prebuilt-tdlib` npm package are not git-tagged.